 Forge began as a humble bakery, then it branched out with a café, and now that café has monthly supper clubs, cocktails, burgers and shakes.
-But the star of the show will always be the bread.
-Baked fresh every day, right next to the café, which has greenery hanging from the ceiling.
-Order the Mexican-style huevos rancheros for brunch, but don’t leave without a loaf of sourdough or a treat to take home.
+But the star of the show will always be the bread, baked fresh every day, right next to the café.
+Order the Mexican-style huevos rancheros for brunch, but don’t leave without a loaf of sourdough or another treat to take home.

 Why go?
 For its eight-course tasting menu.

 With its hyper-local produce and ample tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
 At this award-winning joint, seasonal small plates are beautifully presented and fashioned from local ingredients.
 It costs £45 for eight courses.
 Wear stretchy pants.

 Why go?
 For an £8 plate of nonna’s best pasta.

 The first Nonnas opened in Sheffield in 1996.
 Since then the Italian restaurant has become a favourite throughout the city, serving homey Italian food at reasonable prices.
-From 5pm to 7pm on most days, Nonna’s offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don't want to compromise on quality.
+From 5pm to 7pm on most days, Nonnas offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don’t want to compromise on quality.

 Why go?
 If you’re a coffee snob or gluten-free.

 Steam Yard has spectacular coffee, a glorious courtyard and lots of colourful, gluten-free baked goods.
-It’s a casual spot that makes up for its lack of a sit-down menu, with loads of doughnuts and cakes.
+It’s a casual spot that makes up for its lack of a sit-down menu with stacks upon stacks of doughnuts and cakes.
 In summer it brings in ice cream from Peak District Dairy and puts scoops of it inside doughnuts.
-Grab a coffee and a treat, then take it to the courtyard and indulge in the sunshine.
+Grab a coffee and a treat, then take them out into the courtyard.